Shwe466/laravel-blog/README.md

 - Individual post view with comments
 - Responsive and user-friendly interface using Blade templates
 - Secure and efficient data handling with Laravel Sanctum and Tinker
+- Seed the database with fake data using Seeder class.

 ## Technologies Used